osg-htc/user-documentation/documentation/htc_workloads/managing_data/data-transfer.md

 For output, users can use the `transfer_output_remaps` option within their job's submit file, which will transfer the user's specified file to a different location than the default `/home/username`.

-By using `transfer_output_remaps`, it is possible to specify what path to save a file to and what name to save it under.
+By using `transfer_output_remaps`, it is possible to specify what (1) path to save a file to and/ or (2) what name to save it under.
 Using this approach, it is possible to save files back to specific locations in `/public` (as well as your `/home` directory, if desired).

 The syntax for transfer_output_remaps is: